The 7 Cyber Security Threats Your Company Is Overlooking

 #2 Open-source app development widgets

 The way applications are developed has changed a lot over the past few years.
 They’re now built by third-party agencies who are often lacking when it comes to security experience, and they’re missing the steps and testing of old.
+As applications advance we also see the issues advance as well there has been numerous articles in the news discussing about apps tracking your children's location without your permission as well security apps not being as trustworthy as you think.

 Even in production, attackers can open the door to sensitive information by targeting non-critical applications.
 But perhaps the scariest part is that the technologies being used were built by the bad guys.